-From the eighth seed in the Western Conference to the Stanley Cup Final, the Nashville Predators have provided hockey fans with a wild ride through the 2017 NHL Playoffs.
-In doing so, the Predators have received contributions from just about everyone in the lineup en route to the franchise’s first chance to take home the ultimate prize in hockey.
+From the eighth seed in the Western Conference to the Stanley Cup Final, the Nashville Predators provided hockey fans with a wild ride through the 2017 NHL Playoffs.
+At the center of that playoff run was Filip Forsberg.

-Forsberg is just one of general manager David Poile’s many great acquisitions that combine to make this Predators team.
-He’s taken over top line duties and has meshed well with Ryan Johansen and Viktor Arvidsson (before Johansen’s injury).
-Meanwhile, Forsberg’s former team—the Washington Capitals—are at a crossroads following yet another disappointing end to their season.
+Forsberg is just one of general manager David Poile’s many great acquisitions over the years.
+Since arriving in Nashville, he’s taken over top line duties and has meshed well with Ryan Johansen and Viktor Arvidsson.

 At the trade deadline of the lockout-shortened 2012-13 season, Poile and then-Capitals GM George McPhee pulled the trigger on the deal to bring Martin Erat to D.C.
 Yes, back then, it was more about Erat coming to D.C. to aid the Capitals playoff push, rather than Nashville acquiring a future star.